deanwampler/AkkaWebSampleExercise/README.md

 # Import the Data

-While the `sbt update` was slow, this step is somewhat tedious (TBD).

-**UPDATE:** It looks like InfoChimps has changed the location of the data set.
-It may also no longer be available in YAML.
-I'll update the following instructions when I can.
-The updated location appears to be [here](http://infochimps.com/datasets/daily-1970-2010-open-close-hi-low-and-volume-nyse-exchange).
+**UPDATE:** InfoChimps has changed the location of the data set and removed the YAML version.
+I updated the following instructions to use the new location and CSV format.
+(I also simplified process and made it more flexible...)

+The import process uses the `bash` script in `bin/data-import.sh`.
+There is a preliminary, *but untested*, windows shell script in `bin/windows`.
+If you try it and find bugs, let me know.
+(Or better, provide patches!)

+You must also install **MongoDB** before proceeding.

-This application requires a [NYSE stock ticker data set](http://infochimps.org/datasets/daily-1970-current-open-close-hi-low-and-volume-nyse-exchange-up--2) from [infochimps](http://infochimps.org).
-Select the YAML format.
-Note that there are similar data sets on the site; use this one!
-Put the files in a `data` directory at the root of this project.
+This application requires a [NYSE stock ticker data set](http://infochimps.com/datasets/daily-1970-2010-open-close-hi-low-and-volume-nyse-exchange) from [infochimps](http://infochimps.org).
+The files are in CSV format.
+Download and expand the ZIP file somewhere convenient on your system.

-The script `bin/data-import.sh` munges this YAML data into a format that `mongoimport` likes, creates the `stocks_yahoo_NYSE` database, creates many tables, and imports the data.
+The script `bin/data-import.sh` creates the `stocks_yahoo_NYSE` database, creates many tables, and imports the data.
 It takes a long time to run.

+To see the options for this script, run:

+    bin/data-import.sh --help

+The only required option is the directory where the CSV files are located, as described.
+You can also limit the data imported with the `--min_letter=C` and/or
-Unfortunately, it has a lot of moving parts, so you may have trouble completing it successfully.
-Contact me, if you get stuck.
-If you are loading this data on a small machine (like a Netbook), I strongly recommend that you hack the scripts to only load part of the data, for example, `A-E`.
-You'll have to hack on the scripts in `bin` to figure out what to edit.
+`--max_letter=C` options.
+If you are loading this data on a small machine (like a Netbook), I strongly recommend that you use these options, say for example, `--max_letter=E`, to only load data for stock symbols that begin with the letters A through E.

-A much better import process, including optional restriction to a subset of the the data, is TBD.

 **Before you run it, make sure `mongod` is running,** per the instructions above.
-Also, if you're running `mongod` with the `--dbpath some_directory/data/db` argument, you'll need to add the same argument to the invocations of `mongoimport` and `mongo` in the script(s).
+Also, if you're running `mongod` with the `--dbpath some_directory/data/db` argument, you'll need to invoke `bin/data-import.sh` with the same argument.

-Next, before you run the script, you'll need to install the Scala distribution (if it isn't already installed), as this script runs Scala and it is not set up to use the Scala distribution embedded in the `sbt` project.
-Go to [scala-lang.org/downloads](http://scala-lang.org/downloads) and follow the instructions to install Scala.
-(I prefer the _IzPack_ installer myself; you just double click and go.
-However, on Windows, the Windows-specific installer might be best.)

-(**Note:** there is `bin/data-import.bat` script for windows that attempts to do the same steps, but it is untested!
-Feedback is welcome!)

-When `bin/data-import.sh` is finished, you should have 52 collections in `stocks_yahoo_NYSE`, of the form `A_prices`, `A_dividends`, ... `Z_prices`, `Z_dividends` (or less, if you decided to use a subset of the data).
+When `bin/data-import.sh` is finished, you should have 52 collections in `stocks_yahoo_NYSE`, of the form `A_prices`, `A_dividends`, ... `Z_prices`, `Z_dividends` (or less, if you decided to import a subset of the data).

 To get a sense of the installed data, start the `mongo` interactive shell (it's in the same directory as `mongod`) and run the following commands.
 The `>` is the `mongo` prompt, which you don't type, and the rest of the lines are the output that I got in response.
 Your results should be similar, but not identical.